 As the 2023 Modern Language Association Convention kicks off, we would like to invite you to save 40% on the recent books in literary studies featured here—including new entries from our series Page and Screen, Becoming Modern: Studies in the Long Nineteenth Century, Studies in Print Culture and the History of the Book, Veterans, African American Intellectual History, Childhoods: Interdisciplinary Perspectives on Children and Youth, and more!

-If you have projects underway that seem like a good match for our list, we would encourage you to schedule a virtual meeting with Senior Editor, Brian Halley.
-Please visit his Calendly page to view available time slots.
+If you have projects underway that seem like a good match for our list, we would encourage you to connect with Executive Editor, Brian Halley ([email protected]).

 Illustrated American Fiction and Poetry, 1785–1885

 Materiality, Form, and Media History in Contemporary Literature

 An Archaeology of Born-Digital Materials

 New International Essays on America's Most Famous Nature Writer

 Mediating Information in the Novel and the Book

 Narrative Self-Invention from Bessie Smith to Jack White